RadkoSS/RadkoSS/README.md

 - 👀 I’m interested in programming, cars and fitness
 - 🌱 I’m currently learning C# and Java-Script.
 - 💞️ I’m looking to collaborate on web projects with C# or JS.
-- 📫 You email me at radi7275@gmail.com
+- 📫 You can email me at radi7275@gmail.com

 <!---
 RadkoSS/RadkoSS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.